-Such inequalities can create socio-cultural barriers that may limit the community’s acceptance of health workers using mobile devices during consultations.
+While ownership of mobile devices in Mozambique is growing fast, discrepancies based on gender and location remain.
+The socio-cultural barriers such inequalities create may limit the community’s acceptance of health workers using mobile devices during consultations.

 « Back to Publications